Do Go On - 206 - Dungeons and Dragons

 So I'll try and get through that.

-but Matt can mess it up if you want.
+He said, but Matt can mess it up if you want.

 I'd love to.

-He's from Havenville, Massachusetts.
+He's from Haven Mill, Massachusetts.

-Jeremy Flaherty from Nobilsville, Indiana.
+Jeremy Flaherty from.

 Johnny Dawson from Lester, England.

-Washington.
+Snow Homeish, Washington.

-Benjamin Ward Southampton, Taylor Payne from Las Vegas.
+Benjamin Ward, Southampton, Taylor Payne from Las Vegas.

 Johnny Dawson from Lester again.